 In certain circumstances, hydrotherapy is not recommended.

 - Inflammation – acute injuries where redness and heat are still present are not recommended for hydrotherapy treatment.

-- Fever - whole body warming is not recommended if a temperature is present.
+- Fever – whole body warming is not recommended if the temperature is present.

 - Heart disease – increased blood flow may place stress on the heart.

 - Hypertension (high blood pressure) – as above.

 - Vascular conditions – Increased circulation is not advised.